rm511130/Tanzu-Workshop-TKGI/README.md

 - Please execute the following commands:

 ```
-kubectl delete deployment fact
 kubectl apply -f fact-deployment-with-readiness-probe.yml
 ```

 - It will take K8s a few seconds to achieve the desired state described in the `fact-deployment-with-readiness-probe.yml`.
+You will probably see a few `Oops` messages in Terminal Window #1 when the `fact pod` is replaced.

 - When you will see the `dots` flowing on Terminal Window #1, you can proceed ahead to the next step.

-- Observe whether the `Oops` issue occurs when scaling up and down the number of pods in your deployment:
+- Now that we have `readinessProbe` and `livenessProbe` in place, observe whether any `Oops` issues occur when scaling up and down the number of pods in your deployment:

 ```
 kubectl scale deployment fact --replicas=20